neutrofoton/neutrofoton.github.io/source/_posts/2016-09-19-mono-multiple-application-on-a-virtual-host.markdown

 categories: [linux,csharp,mono]
 ---
 {% img left /images/logo/mono.png %}
 On my previous post I wrote how to configure application virtual host.
 We can have multiple application in a virtual host like multiple application in a web site on IIS.
 To do that the steps are the same as I did on my previous post.
-Let's say I have the following virtual host config
+Let's say we have a scenario Application port 99, default document root <code>/var/www/vhosts/defaultsite/root</code> with virtual host config as follow

-1. Application port 99
-2. Default document root <code>/var/www/vhosts/defaultsite/root</code>

 ``` xml

 <VirtualHost *:99>
     ServerAdmin admin@test.com
     ServerName  neutro.local